Marquis Jackson

-Marquis Ferrod Jackson (born January 11, 1990) is an American former professional football defensive lineman.
-He played college football at Texas Southern and Portland State.
+Marquis Ferrod Jackson (born January 11, 1990) is an American former professional football player who was a defensive lineman in the National Football League (NFL).
+He played college football for the Texas Southern Tigers and Portland State Vikings.
 Jackson signed with the Minnesota Vikings as an undrafted free agent in 2013.

 College career

 Texas Southern

 Jackson was selected to the first-team All-Southwest Athletic Conference in 2010 and 2011.
 Also Jackson was a member of the 2010 SWAC Champion team while at Texas Southern.
 Jackson made 111 tackles, 13 sacks and forced five fumbles while at Texas Southern University.
 He was initiated into the Tau Epsilon Chapter of Omega Psi Phi while at Texas Southern.

 Portland State

 Jackson transferred to Portland State in 2012.